seL4/microkit/docs/manual.md

 The output paths for these can be specified by `-o` and `-r` respectively.
 The default output paths are `loader.img` and `report.txt`.

-The loadable image will be a binary that can be loaded by the board's bootloader.
+On ARM and RISC-V, the loadable image will be a binary that can be loaded by the board's bootloader.
+On x86, the image will be an ELF containing the capDL initialiser to be loaded as a Multiboot boot module.

 The report is a plain text file describing important information about the system.
 The report can be useful when debugging potential system problems.